ArkapratimDas0707/Customer-Value-Segmentation-Survival-Analysis/README.md

 a data-driven framework for understanding **which customers are likely to churn, when they might churn,
 and how much they matter to the business if they do**.

-Inspired by [Mo Chen](https://www.linkedin.com/in/mochen/)'s post on customer churn,
-I reframed the problem beyond simple churn classification by asking:

 - **Who is most valuable to retain?**
 - **When are they most at risk of leaving?**
 - **How do new joiners behave over time?**